 And Gloria I took lilacs to Grandpa Neal in the Dexter hospital.
 He’d been using oxygen at home, even while he continued to smoke.
 But that day in the hospital, May 8, I realized that the only grandfather I ever knew wasn’t going to get well.

-Kenneth Neal was taken to a Des Moines hospital on May 19, but later was brought back to the Dexter hospital where he died three days short of his 75th birthday.
+Kenneth Neal was taken to a Des Moines hospital on May 19, but later was brought back to the Dexter hospital where he died four days short of his 75th birthday.

 Kenneth Neal Rites Held Friday